CageEye/archive-sealab-international-website/src/pages/research-laboratories.md

 backgroundSection:
   bgimage: /img/water_dark_light_technology.jpg
   heading: Can creativity be stimulated if we do not set boundaries?
-  description: "*The founders of SEALAB are already looking at various
+  description: '*The founders of SEALAB are already looking at various
-    opportunities to develop technology to do research under the ice on Jupiter’s moon, Europa.*"
+    opportunities to develop technology to do research under the ice on Jupiter’s moon, Europa.*'
 ---

 ![](/img/research_hardware.JPG)

 <br/>